Last Updated on April 20, 2022 by Rat Race Running

 How many books have you read last year?

-For most of us corporate slaves, reading more than five books a year is already a great feat.
+For the working people, reading more than five books a year is already a remarkable feat.

-There are too many reasons why people lessen or stopped reading altogether after graduation.
-The most common that I hear are (1) having less time because of work and other responsibilities, or (2) reading is just dull.
+There are many reasons why people lessen or stop reading altogether after graduation.
+The most common that I hear are (1) having less time because of work and other responsibilities, or (2) reading is just dull, and watching it is easier to absorb.

 So to those who want to pick up the habit of reading, here are some tips.